Open daily 6am-10pm

 Crane Cove Park is part of the Union Iron Works National Register Historic District

 and is nationally significant for its association with maritime history and industrial architecture for the period 1884 to 1945, beginning with the initial construction of the Union Iron Works Machine Shop and closing with the end of World War II.
-The Historic District has 44 resources that contribute to the district, 8 of which are located within the proposed boundary of Crane Cove Park.
+The Historic District has 44 resources that contribute to the district, eight of which are located within the proposed boundary of Crane Cove Park.
 Union Iron Works (later Bethlehem Shipbuilding Corporation) evolved modern shipbuilding techniques here from 1884 through 1982, helping to industrialize the nation and transform it into a world commercial and military power.
 Read a detailed history of the site from the Union Iron Works Historic District Registration Form.

 The Slipway (AKA “Slip 4”) was one of four slips, or sloping concrete-lined basins where the ships took form and were launched.
 A slipway was first constructed in this area during the 1890s, and was re-built in 1941 to facilitate the World War II increase in shipbuilding at the yard.